 What does this mean for you?
 You will need to call your physician’s office to make an appointment for these vaccines.
 You will need to check your home records or call your physician’s office to see what your student’s status is.
 If you do not have insurance, you can contact the Siouxland District Health Department at 279-6119.
 Please send a copy of your student’s updated immunization record to the school nurse prior to the first day of school.
 Thank you in advance for your cooperation in this matter.

 Schedule An Appointment:

 If you need to schedule a vaccine appointment please call Siouxland District Health at (712) 279-6119 or call your family physician.

-In addition, pharmacies at HyVee, Walmart, Walgreens, and Shopko may be able to provide these vaccines.
-These pharmacies accept most insurance, except medicaid, and require a prescription from your child’s doctor.
+In addition, pharmacies at HyVee, Walmart, and Walgreens may be able to provide these vaccines.
+These pharmacies accept most insurance, except Medicaid, and require a prescription from your child’s doctor.
 In most cases, no appointment is necessary.
 However, if you need assistance getting a physician order, please call the pharmacy in advance and request assistance.

 Vision Screening Requirements

 Before entering the indicated grade level, the student must provide documentation of a vision screening.